Sign up for an eToro account

 Who owns the Bitcoin network?

 The Bitcoin network is not owned by anyone.
 It was created by Satoshi Nakamoto, a pseudonymous individual or group, and the ongoing management of the blockchain is carried out by its users.
-Bitcoin’s Proof of Work (PoW) consensus mechanism enables the network to operate without needing to be overseen by a specific governing body.
+Bitcoin’s Proof-of-Work (PoW) consensus mechanism enables the network to operate without needing to be overseen by a specific governing body.

 What is Proof of Work (PoW)?